Assault1/britinsurance/README.md

 5. Create a pull request and assign to your reviewer.

 ## How to write tests and How to organize the tests.
-Current Cypress framework is structured in three layer.
 Design of current framework is comprised of -

 1. End to End test - All test are written in e2e folder.
 All test file should have *.cy.js filename in the end.
-2. Support - All repeatable actions are written in this folder.
-Based on the functionality again we have divided in different file.
+2. Support - All repeatable actions and supportive file are written in this folder.
+Based on the functionality again we have divided in different file. ie. - locator and validation
-3. locator.json - CSS locator elements are stored here.
+   a) locator.json - CSS locator elements are stored here.
 It is in JSON format.
+   b) validation.json - All validation message are stored in json format.

 ## Reports